codebybrett/savesmalljpeg/README.md

 But if you're a Photoshop user who just wants an easy regularly used way to export PSDs or other images to Jpeg this script has value.

+The script also provides support for adding white filler bars to meet Instagram's varible heigh range limits.

 See the [Documentation](https://codebybrett.github.io/savesmalljpeg/)

 ## Contribution and issues